turboc1208/rachio/README.md

 Things that are helpful to understand.
 1. Rachio thinks of things in a hierarchey.

-  A. Person
+    1. Person

-    a.
-Device
+        1. Device
             1. Zone
-      2. Schedule
+            1. Schedule
-      3. Notifications
+            1. Notifications

-A person can have one or more devices.
+1. A person can have one or more devices.
-Devices are the controllers that all your sprinkler zones are wired into.
+1. Devices are the controllers that all your sprinkler zones are wired into.
-Devices have Zones, Schedules and Notifications
+1. Devices have Zones, Schedules and Notifications
-Zones are the lowest level rachio knows about.
+    1. Zones are the lowest level rachio knows about.
 Zones have physical sprinkler heads attached to them, but rachio doesn't know about those.
-Schedules are setup in the rachio app and tell rachio when to run each zone, how long it's supposed to run.
-Schedules also track realtime
-          progress when something is running.
+    1. Schedules are setup in the rachio app and tell rachio when to run each zone, how long it's supposed to run.
+Schedules also track realtime progress when something is running.
 Even a manual "quick run" creates a schedule and tracks it's progress using a schedule.
 If you want to find out the current status of a zone, check the currently running schedule.
-Notifications are webhooks that send your app a message when something happens.
-You will need some type of async loop that waits for
-          messages without blocking the rest of your app to manage these.
+    1. Notifications are webhooks that send your app a message when something happens.
+You will need some type of async loop that waits for messages without blocking the rest of your app to manage these.
 Appdaemon provides the rest api or the api I get confused which is for which to accomplish this for you.